ultravioletrs/cube-docs/docs/getting-started.md

   - provider: codebase
 ```

-Update the `apiKey` with your `access token` and the `apiBase` with the URL of your Cube AI instance (if different from the default one).
+Update the `apiKey` with your `access token`, the `apiBase` with the URL of your Cube AI instance, and replace `<your-domain-id>` with the domain ID from step 4.
 These values should reflect the actual deployment settings you're working with.

 For a more detailed explanation of how to connect to Cube AI with the continue extension, check out [this video demonstration](https://www.youtube.com/watch?v=BGpv_iTB2NE).